Git

 Figure 31.
 Local and remote work can diverge

-To synchronize your work, you run a git fetch origin command.
+To synchronize your work with a given remote, you run a git fetch <remote> command (in our case, git fetch origin).
 This command looks up which server “origin” is (in this case, it’s git.ourcompany.com), fetches any data from it that you don’t yet have, and updates your local database, moving your origin/master pointer to its new, more up-to-date position.

-Figure 32. git fetch updates your remote references
+Figure 32. git fetch updates your remote-tracking branches

 To demonstrate having multiple remote servers and what remote branches for those remote projects look like, let’s assume you have another internal Git server that is used only for development by one of your sprint teams.
 This server is at git.team1.ourcompany.com.
 You can add it as a new remote reference to the project you’re currently working on by running the git remote add command as we covered in Git Basics.
 Name this remote teamone, which will be your shortname for that whole URL.